core-wg/resource-directory/draft-ietf-core-resource-directory.md

 This function set allows lookups for domains, groups, endpoints and resources using attributes defined in the RD Function Set and for use with the CoRE Link Format.
 The result of a lookup request is the list of links (if any) corresponding to the type of lookup.
 Thus, a domain lookup MUST return a list of domains, a group lookup MUST return a list of groups, an endpoint lookup MUST return a list of endpoints and a resource lookup MUST return a list of links to resources.

 Each endpoint and resource lookup result returns respectively the scheme (IP address and port) followed by the path part of the URI of every endpoint and resource inside angle brackets ("<>") and followed by the other parameters.

 The target of these links SHOULD be the actual location of the domain, endpoint or resource, but MAY be an intermediate proxy e.g. in the case of an HTTP lookup interface for CoAP endpoints.

 The domain lookup returns every lookup domain with a base RD resource value (e.g. "/rd") encapsulated within angle brackets.

 In case that a group does not implement any multicast address, the group lookup returns every group lookup with a group base resource value encapsulated within angle brackets (e.g. "/rd/look-up").
 Otherwise, the group lookup returns the multicast address of the group inside angle brackets.

 Using the Accept Option, the requester can control whether this list is returned in CoRE Link Format (`application/link-format`, default) or its alternate content-formats (`application/link-format+json` or `application/link-format+cbor`).

-The page and count parameters are used to obtain lookup results in specified increments using pagination, where count specifies how many links to return and page specifies which subset of links organized in sequential pages , each containing 'count' links, starting with link zero and page zero.
+The page and count parameters are used to obtain lookup results in specified increments using pagination, where count specifies how many links to return and page specifies which subset of links organized in sequential pages, each containing 'count' links, starting with link zero and page zero.
 Thus, specifying count of 10 and page of 0 will return the first 10 links in the result set (links 0-9).
 Count = 10 and page = 1 will return the next 'page' containing links 10-19, and so on.

 Multiple query parameters MAY be included in a lookup, all included parameters MUST match for a resource to be returned.
 The character'\*' MAY be included at the end of a parameter value as a wildcard operator.